 Appointed 3 April 2019

-Simon joined Infrastructure NSW in April 2019 following two years as the Secretary of the NSW Department of Industry.
+Simon joined Infrastructure NSW in April 2019 following a year as the Secretary of the NSW Department of Industry.
 Simon has previously served as the Deputy Secretary, Economic Policy Group, at the Department of Premier and Cabinet and as a Tribunal Member at the Independent Pricing and Regulatory Tribunal.

 Simon has extensive senior executive management experience in infrastructure and utility companies.
 He is a former CEO of Lumo Energy, Chief Executive Officer of Wellington Airport in New Zealand, General Manager Commercial at Integral Energy and Chief Executive Officer of Northern Territory Airports.
 Simon has a Bachelor of Economics (Hons) from Sydney University, a Master of Business (Finance) from UTS and has completed the Company Directors Course of the Australian Institute of Company Directors.